Giant Inverted Boomerang: History

 On August 16, 2011, Masslive reported that Six Flags New England was planning on building a Giant Inverted Boomerang for the park's 2012 season where the Shipwreck Falls attraction was located.
 On August 18, 2011, the ride was approved by the Agawam Planning Board, with the Los Angeles Times confirming one day later that Déjà Vu from Six Flags Magic Mountain would be relocated to Six Flags New England and would begin operation under a new name in 2012.
 An official announcement from Six Flags representatives was made on September 1, 2011, confirming previous reports and announcing that the relocated ride's name would be Goliath.
 On October 16, 2011, Déjà Vu operated for the final time.
 At around the same time, Shipwreck Falls was removed from Six Flags New England to make way for Goliath.
 Goliath at Six Flags New England was topped off on February 29, 2012.
 Goliath opened to the public on May 25, 2012.

 In 2011, the first new Giant Inverted Boomerang since 2002 was constructed.
 Jinjiang Action Park opened the aptly named Giant Inverted Boomerang in September 2011.
-This ride closed permanently in 2025.
+This ride closed permanently with the park in early 2025.
 In 2014, Sochi Park Adventureland opened Quantum Leap, another Giant Inverted Boomerang.

 Goliath was SBNO for a majority of the 2021 season until it began demolition later that year.